jthambly/update-quarkus/README.md

 [![Verify GitHub Action](https://github.com/jthambly/update-quarkus/actions/workflows/verify.yml/badge.svg)](https://github.com/jthambly/update-quarkus/actions/workflows/verify.yml)

-# update-quarkus
+# update-quarkus (quarkus-update-action)

-This project provides the GitHub Action workflows to update project files to use a newer version of [Quarkus](https://quarkus.io/).
+This project is for a GitHub Action that helps simplify the updating of [Quarkus](https://quarkus.io/) project files contained in a given GitHub repository.

 ## How to use

-Copy the [action file](.github/workflows/update-quarkus.yaml) to your projects `.github/workflows/` folder.
+To use, copy the [example code](#example-usage) snippet into a new file under the projects `.github/workflows/` folder.

+For example, in a file named `.github/workflows/update-quarkus.yaml`.

-The action will run automatically once a week or can be [manually run](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow).
+In the [provided example](#example-usage), the action will run automatically once a week and has the option to be [run manually](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow).

+It is important to note, that when [checking out](https://github.com/actions/checkout#usage) the repository, the path needs to be set to use `working-copy`.

+For more information on creating GitHub Actions, please visit the recommended [Documentation](https://docs.github.com/en/actions/creating-actions).

+## What it does

 Once commenced: